 Portable Nebulizer vs. Traditional Jet Nebulizer

 Traditional jet nebulizer machines are big and bulky and have to be plugged in while in use, making people who use nebulizers feel stuck.
 They are not very easily transported, meaning it’s difficult to bring with you when you go out or travel.
-A portable nebulizer uses batteries or a USB cord to charge so that you can conveniently use it on the go, no matter where you are.
+A portable nebulizer machine uses batteries or a USB cord to charge so that you can conveniently use it on the go, no matter where you are.

 Portable nebulizer machines are proven to work just as well as traditional jet nebulizers.
 Many people compare portable nebulizers to inhalers for getting respiratory relief from a number of different conditions.